MicrosoftDocs/power-platform/power-platform/admin/sync-logic.md

 ### Sync requirments from Dynamics 365 to Exchange

-Synchronization filters determine which rows will be synchronized from customer engagement apps to Exchange (using server-side synchronization).
+Synchronization filters determine which rows will be synchronized from customer engagement apps to Exchange using server-side synchronization.

-Only the rows that match the criteria specified in the sync filters will be eligible for processing with server-side sync.
+Only the rows that match the criteria specified in the sync filters are eligible for processing with server-side sync.
 For more information see, [Choose the records to synchronize between customer engagement apps and Exchange](choose-records-synchronize-dynamics-365-outlook-exchange.md).

-Once an item is synced with Exchange, the link between the two items is established and a bidirectional sync will always be performed.
+Once an item is synced with Exchange, the link between the two items is established.
+With sync take place, it's always synced bidirectionally.
 Changes on any of the two systems will be propagated.

 ### Sync requirments from Exchange to Dynamics 365

-Even if your mailbox is configured for server-side sync, when you create an appointment, contact, or task on Exchange using Outlook on the Web or Outlook on the desktop, the items won't sync to Dynamics 365 automatically.
-For sync to take place, the following requirement need to be met:
+If a mailbox is on Exchange using Outlook on the Web or Outlook on the desktopis and configured with server-side sync items such as appointment, contact, or task items won't sync to Dynamics 365 automatically.
+For sync to take place, these requirement need to be met:

 - The item has been created using App for Outlook.

 - The item is tracked to Dynamics 365 using App for Outlook.

--   The **Tracked to Dynamics 365** category has been applied from Outlook on the Web, Outlook desktop, or email clients.
+- The **Tracked to Dynamics 365** category has been applied from Outlook on the Web, Outlook desktop, or your email client.

-When these requirments are met, the item is selected by server-side sync for processing and server-side sync will attempt to create the item in Dynamics and establish a link.
+When these requirments are met, the item is selected by server-side sync for processing and server-side sync will attempt to create the item in Dynamics and then establish a link.
 Once a link is established, a bidirectional sync is always performed.
 Changes on any of the two systems will be propagated.

 For more information about Outlook tracking and category tracking, see: